dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

 Decomposition via Fourier transform allows the user to evaluate the model separately at each spatial frequency.
 As an example, the Fourier analysis allows users to examine the "dieoff", or reduction, in anomaly correlation of geopotential height at various levels for bands of waves.
 A band of low wave numbers, say 0 - 3, represent larger frequency components, while a band of higher wave numbers, for example 70 - 72, represent smaller frequency components.
 Generally, anomaly correlation should be higher for frequencies with low wave numbers than for frequencies with high wave numbers, hence the "dieoff".

-Wavelets, and in particular the MET wavelet tool, can also be used to define a band pass filter (Casati et al, 2004; Weniger et al 2016).
+Wavelets, and in particular the MET wavelet tool, can also be used to define a band pass filter (:ref:`Casati et al, 2004 <Casati-2004>`; :ref:`Weniger et al 2016 <Weniger-2016>`).
 Both the Fourier and wavelet methods can be used to look at different spatial scales.

 Gradient Statistics
 ~~~~~~~~~~~~~~~~~~~